Ollie-Hooper/SpotifySentiment/README.md

 **Data Visualisation**
 The data is visualised in 5 different ways:
 * **Map** - A choropleth map visualises the z-scores for a singular audio feature at one point in time (default latest).
-The audio feature can be selected from the dropdown on the navbar and the week can be changed using the slider.
+The audio feature that is mapped can be selected from the dropdown and the week can be changed using the slider.
 Countries can be selected by clicking on them.
 * **Country specific**
   * **Description** - A dynamic description of the current sentiment of the country relative to their history is displayed below the country name.
   * **Profile** - A polar histogram plots the mean raw score normalised against every other country for every audio feature.
 Therefore a 1 indicates it has the highest audio feature score and 0 the lowest.